Akutan Zero: Mitsubishi A6M Zero fighter

 Nine Zeros were shot down during the attack on Pearl Harbor.
 From these wrecks, the Allies learned that the Zero lacked armor and self-sealing fuel tanks, but little else about its capabilities.
 The Zero's flight performance characteristics—crucial to devising tactics and machinery to combat it—remained a mystery.

-Prior to recovery of the Akutan Zero, technical information from three other downed Zeros was available to the Allies.
-One Zero (serial number 5349), piloted by Hajime Toyoshima, crashed on Melville Island in Australia following the bombing of Darwin.
-The Zero was heavily damaged, and Toyoshima became Australia's first Japanese prisoner of the Pacific war.
+Three other downed Zeros were available to the Allies before the Akutan Zero was recovered.
+In February 1942, a Zero (serial number 5349) piloted by Hajime Toyoshima crashed on Melville Island in Australia after the bombing of Darwin; it was heavily damaged.
 Another Zero, piloted by Yoshimitsu Maeda, crashed near Cape Rodney, New Guinea.
 The team sent to recover the plane erred when they chopped off the wings, severing the wing spars and rendering the hulk unflyable.
-The third came from China, where Gerhard Neumann was able to reconstruct a working Zero.
-He used a partly intact Zero (serial number 3372) that had landed in Chinese territory, repaired with salvaged pieces from other downed Zeros.
-However, bad conditions and the long delivery time from China prevented Neumann's Zero from reaching the United States for testing until after the recovery of the Akutan Zero.
+The third came from China, where Gerhard Neumann reconstructed a working aircraft from a partly intact Zero (serial number 3372) that had landed in Chinese territory plus salvaged pieces from other downed Zeros.
+Neumann's aircraft did not reach the United States for testing until after the recovery of the Akutan Zero.